Background to Confucianism

 Do you agree that human beings should concern themselves with human affairs

-The concept of the Way (tao) is not original to Confucius, but is a traditional Chinese philosophical and religious concept; Confucius uses the concept of Way to ground his ethical and social theory.
+The concept of the Way (tao) is not original to Confucius, but is a traditional Chinese philosophical and religious concept.
+Confucius uses the concept of Way to ground his ethical and social theory.
 The Way is an ambiguous term in the Analects, for never is it defined nor is it discussed at length.
-References to it tend to be in relation to human affairs, either individual or collective.
+References made to it tend to be in relation to human affairs, either individual or collective.
 The concept of the Way also occurs in Confucius's The Doctrine of the Mean with more of a philosophical sense.

 1. Analects 1.15

 The Way (tao) is said to be something in which one can delight.
 In fact, the man who delights in the way is held up as superior to other virtuous men: "the poor man who yet does not flatter, and the rich man who is not proud."
 This implies that the Way stands over against the individual as an potential intentional object.
 In other words, the Way is something that can be pursued and understood.
-To delight in the Way (tao) is synthetically parallel to observing propriety, which suggests some relation between the two..
+To delight in the Way (tao) is synthetically parallel to observing propriety, which suggests some relation between the two.

 2. Analects 4.8

-Whatever it is, according to Confucius, the Way (tao) is something that can be told to someone and something that is worth knowing.
+According to Confucius, the Way (tao) is something that can be told to someone and something that is worth knowing.
 In this context, the Way seems to represent a body of philosophical truth, teachings about the nature of reality, transmittable from teacher to student.

 3. Analects 5.7

 Confucius explains that the Way (tao) is something that can fail to prevail in a society; the implication is that this state of affairs results when people do not heed Confucius's teaching.
 From this context, it seems that the Way is a socio-ethical theory or at least has such implications.